emissary-ingress/emissary/BUILDING.md

 #### Docker Image Names

-Running `make docker-images` or `make docker-push` in development builds a Docker image that includes the short Git hash of your current commit in its name (because if the name doesn't change when you commit new code, it can be very hard to get some Kubernetes environments to actually pull the new image!).
+Running `make ambassador.docker.tag.dev` or `make docker-push` in development builds a Docker image that includes its own image hag in its name (because if the name doesn't change when you commit new code, it can be very hard to get some Kubernetes environments to actually pull the new image!).

 **Whenever you commit new code, you must rerun `make docker-push` before doing things that try to use the image.** Yes, this is annoying,